-Wordgathering: A Journal of Disability Poetry and Literature (ISSN: 2690-7089) is a digital, Open Access, quarterly journal of disability poetry, literature, and the arts, with two interconnected purposes.
-First, we are dedicated to providing an accessible venue for featuring the work of emerging and well-known writers with disabilities (disabled writers).
+Wordgathering: A Journal of Disability Poetry and Literature (ISSN: 2690-7089) is a digital, Open Access, biannual journal of disability poetry, literature, and the arts, with two interconnected purposes.
+First, we are dedicated to providing an accessible venue for featuring the work of emerging and well-known writers and other creatives with disabilities (disabled writers and creatives).
 Second, we seek to make available and expand a searchable core of this work for interested readers (with and without disabilities) who are committed to disability poetry, literature, and the arts across a variety of media.

 Please note that our ongoing, special features—Reading Loop and Gatherer’s Blog—are by invitation only.
 (Reading Loop is a close reading or discussion by a contributor; Gatherer’s Blog provides emergent as well as seasoned writers with opportunities to reflect upon aspects of their own writing processes.)

 Underscoring the importance of wide audiences seeking and finding disabled writers’ and artists’ works, effective June 2020, Wordgathering began publishing work under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license, which allows readers to view/access, download, and share the work (with proper attribution), but nothing else, without permission of the creator; all other rights remain with the creator.
 Please visit Frequently Asked Questions about Open Access, our Creative Commons license, and Fair Use for more information.
 If you have questions or concerns about this license, please contact us at firstname.lastname@example.org.